Over 30,000 people live in areas bordering Lower Zambezi National Park

 Funded by the International Elephant Foundation, CLZ set up its first HWC patrols in January 2014.
 During the peak HWC season when the community are harvesting their crops, CLZ deploys a Village Scout team in the community full time to be present within the Chiawa GMA and respond to any HWC incidents.
 Providing a trained and armed response unit to community reports of HWC incidents, assisting in property and personal protection and trained in elephant behaviour, the VS teams promote more positive attitudes towards living safely with elephants and hippos without the need for fatal measures.

-For the past few years, CLZ and Awely have been assisting and educating farmers on the use of chilli-fences as a mitigation method to deter elephants from their fields.
+For the past few years, CLZ have been assisting and educating farmers on the use of chilli-fences as a mitigation method to deter elephants from their fields.
 Farmers are also encouraged to grow chilli as a ‘cash’ crop that elephants will have no desire to eat and which CLZ sells on behalf of the farmer to a local condiments producer.
 Alternatively, farmers can grow the chilies around their fields and then use the chillies for elephant conflict mitigation.
 The chilli programme is supported through an annual workshop that CLZ conducts with selected farmers where they learn through theory and practice on the use of chillies to protect fields.

 CLZ has set up 33 felumbus in the community